wonpoint4/Plotter/README.md

 * save:PATH - For *DrawPlot*, specify the path or file format (pdf or png)
 * scale:FLOAT[:tag] - scale histogram
 * suffix:STRING[:tag] - Add suffix to histogram name.
 Same with replace:$->STRING[:tag].
+* shapesys - variations are normalized to nominal histogram so that we can inspect only the shape difference
 * sysname:STRING - Draw with systematic uncertainties defined by AddSystematic.
 * sysdetail - Decompose systematic uncertainty.
 * sysleg - Draw legend for systematic uncertainties.